cheeriosok/hpml_final/README.md

 High Performance Machine Learning, New York University

 ## Overview

+Raw Training Data can be viewed in the experiments directory as Experiment_[i].out where:

 Experiment 1 = Pre-Norm DRCT 4x Upscaling on DIV2K
 Experiment 2 = Post-Norm DRCT 4x Upscaling on DIV2K
 Experiment 3 = Post-Norm + Cos + DRCT 4x Upscaling on DIV2K